Conditional Flow Matching for Bayesian Posterior Inference: THEORETICAL GUARANTEE

 \begin{assumption}[Boundedness] There exists an absolute constant $M>0$ such that for all $t\in[0,1]$: (1) each entry of the true underlying velocity function $v_t$ satisfies $\sup_{t\in[0,1]} |(v_{t})_k|_\infty \leq M$ in all dimensions $1\leq k\leq d$, (2) the velocity learned by the feedforward neural network satisfies $\sup_{t\in[0,1]}|(\hat v_{t})_k|_\infty \leq 2M$ in all dimensions $1\leq k\leq d$, and (3) the joint samples are created from compact domains, $\mathcal Y \subset [-M,M]^n$, $\Theta \subset [-M,M]^d$.
 Here, $|\cdot|_\infty$ denotes the supremum norm of a univariate function. \end{assumption}

 \begin{assumption}[Smoothness] Assume that there exists $\beta \in \mathbb{N}_+$ such that the velocity field $v$ lies in the Sobolev ball $\mathcal W^{\beta, \infty}([0,1]\times \mathcal X)$. \end{assumption} Assumptions \ref{ass:farrell.1} and \ref{ass:farrell.2} are originally imposed by \cite{farrell2021deep} for the guarantee of functional estimation via the multilayer perceptron with ReLU activation.
-These boundedness assumptions are fairly standard in nonparametrics (see \cite{farrell2021deep}), and the choice of $M$ in Assumption \ref{ass:farrell.1} may be arbitrarily large -- no properties of $M$ is required apart from being finite.
+These boundedness assumptions are fairly standard in nonparametrics (see \cite{farrell2021deep}), and the choice of $M$ in Assumption \ref{ass:farrell.1} may be arbitrarily large; no properties of $M$ are required apart from being finite.
 The Sobolev smoothness in assumption \ref{ass:farrell.2} is an increment from the differentiability in $x$ and $t$ in Assumption \ref{ass:flow.smoothness}.
-This increment is natural, the major addition can be interpreted as the velocity field not varying too drastically with $x$ and $t$.
+This increment is natural, and the additional requirement is that the velocity field does not vary too drastically with $x$ and $t$.
 Detailed discussion of Sobolev spaces can be found in \cite{gine2021mathematical}.

 \begin{theorem}[Consistency of Posterior] Under the regularity conditions given in Assumptions \ref{ass:farrell.1} and \ref{ass:farrell.2}, the velocity field $\hat v_t(x)$ learned by the multilayer perceptron with ReLU activation function achieves